Yingzhen-ietf/BGP-QUIC/BoQ.md

 When both BGP peers are explicitly configured as server (configuration error), no connection will be initiated.
 For peering between router A and router B, if A is configured as client and B is any, the following rules are followed:
 When A starts a connection as the client, B accepts it.
-When B starts a connection as the client, A should start a connection to B as the client, and this stream should be used.
+When B starts a connection as the client, A should start a connection to B as the client, and this connection should be used.
 When there are two simultaneous connections, the one with A as the client wins (modification to existing collision resolution).
 For peering between router A and router B, if A is configured as server and B is any, A will wait for the connection from B.

+### Collision Avoidance

+Before creating a new channel, a BGP speaker should check that no channel exists for the same Network Layer protcol.
+If a channel already exists, the BGP speaker SHOULD NOT attemp to create a new one.

+## Error Handling